- Soma Volume

 Microscopy image analysis requires precise detection of multiple biological structures based on the initial signal saved as an image data.
 Object detection in Imaris will be quick and easy as users are guided within a wizard driven interface to create perfect models of their data.
 With our patented Torch™ tool and several performance improvements tracing neurons with Autopath or Autodepth in dense and thick samples is very efficient and becomes a unique experience.

-After segmenting the image data Imaris calculates a wide range of statistics for all detected objects: Filaments, Surfaces and Spots.
-All values can be used for color coding, plotted inside Imaris (using Vantage plots) or exported in an .csv or .xls file format.
+Imaris calculates a wide range of statistics for all detected objects: Filaments, Surfaces and Spots.
+Users can find a range of neuro-specific parameters, distance and colocalization statistics and morphological measurements.
+All values can be used for classification, color coding, plotted inside Imaris (using Vantage plots) or exported in an .csv or .xls file format.
 Parameters presented below are the most common statistic types needed by biologists.
 Imaris reports many more.

 This package is about much more than just tracing.
 With the inclusion of various Imaris modules, you can experience complete analysis freedom during your experiments.

 Automatic neuron tracing combines the benefits of an intensity-based method with a unique machine learning approach, providing the most flexible tool on the market for tracing a multitude of neuron types.
 Creating filament models is very easy, even for non-experienced users, because they are guided via precisely designed wizards with the result previewed after each step.
 By following the wizard instructions accompanied with a few paintbrushes along the structures of interest, they are separated from the background.
 Tracing neurons inside Imaris for Neuroscientists is: